R3D-LOLZ/NetworkNinja/README.md

 ## Overview

-NetworkNinja is a Python tool to scan a local network, identify devices, and perform ARP spoofing to disconnect a specific device.
+NetworkNinja is an advanced Python-based tool designed for network security professionals and penetration testers.
+The tool enables comprehensive scanning of local networks to identify connected devices and selectively execute ARP spoofing attacks to disrupt network connectivity for specific targets.
+With a focus on simplicity and effectiveness, NetworkNinja is ideal for both educational purposes and practical applications in network security testing.

 ## Features

-- Scan local networks to detect connected devices.
-- Display IP and MAC addresses.
+- Network Scanning: Efficiently scans the local network (IPv4 range) to identify all connected devices, displaying their IP and MAC addresses for easy selection.
-- Perform ARP spoofing to disconnect a device.
+- ARP Spoofing: Implements ARP spoofing techniques to intercept network traffic and disconnect selected devices from the network, allowing for targeted denial-of-service attacks.
+- Automated ARP Table Restoration: Ensures that ARP tables are automatically restored to their original state after the spoofing attack is terminated, preventing network disruptions.
+- User-Friendly Interface: Offers an interactive, command-line interface for easy operation, with clear prompts and feedback throughout the process.

-## Disclaimer
+## Legal Disclaimer

-This tool is intended for educational purposes only.
-It should be used to learn about network scanning and ARP spoofing techniques in a controlled environment where you have permission to test.
-Unauthorized use of this tool against networks or devices without permission may be illegal and unethical.
+NetworkNinja is intended solely for educational purposes and lawful security testing.
+Unauthorized use of this tool on networks you do not own or have explicit permission to test is illegal and unethical.
+The developers assume no liability for misuse of this tool.

 ## Installation